pspycher/pages/README.md

-# pages mad for Websites
+# These pages are created to show Websites